Sienna Shaw: Development

 The conception of Sienna Shaw dates back to 2008—with Leone envisioning an angel-warrior-attired heroine to battle Art the Clown for a feature-length follow-up to his 2008 directorial debut short film The 9th Circle.
 The project got scrapped, and Leone abandoned the Sienna character concept.

 Following widespread criticism for Terrifiers (2016) underdeveloped protagonists, Leone wanted to bring back Sienna as the heroine of Terrifier 2.
 Leone spent three consecutive months in 2017 writing a screenplay with much of his focus on developing Sienna.
 He has stated that he based much of Sienna's characteristics on his two older sisters and that the character was very personal to him.
 Leone wrote the character with mythic religious undertones, envisioning her as a teenage girl slowly transforming into the embodiment of an Old Testament angel that is the equivalent to Art's representation of a resurrected demon.

 LaVera was ultimately cast; she said that Leone and actor David Howard Thornton described the dynamic between Art and Sienna as something inspired by the relationship between superhero Batman and supervillain Joker of DC Comics during a lunch shortly after her casting.
 Leone stated that out of all the actors he has worked with, LaVera showed the most interest and care for one of his characters—consistently questioning him about his intentions for Sienna and even journaling for the part to understand who she believed Sienna to be.
 LaVera had Leone create a playlist for her that he envisioned the character listening to.
 LaVera describes Sienna as reflecting Leone in personality.

 Valkyrie costume

-Costume designer Olga Yarlug created the angel-warrior Valkyrie costume that Sienna spends the first portion of the film building.
+Costume designer Olga Turka created the angel-warrior Valkyrie costume that Sienna spends the first portion of the film building.
 The attire helped LaVera develop her physicality for her performance, describing it as contributing to her embodying the confidence it brings to Sienna—LaVera consciously portrayed Sienna as timid and hunched over but more confident and standing straighter up by the end of the film.

 The attire was well received by audiences.
 LaVera began messages from fans who made their own versions of it, in some cases for a drag interpretation of Sienna.
 While liking the design and wearing it at first, LaVera did not like wearing it throughout the shoot because it was incomplete before filming began and lacked lining.
 She had to wear duct tape to hold it together and developed blisters while wearing.